 Urogynecology Fellowship Training Program

-Our partnership with Mekelle Universtiy and Hamlin Fistula Ethiopia allows us to provide both in-country medical training for Africans and treatment of local women for injuries beyond fistula through Hamlin’s hospital in Addis Ababa plus five satellite medical centers.
-Our first four Urogynecology Fellows in training are skilled fistula surgeons with Hamlin Fistula Ethiopia.
-Fellows are mentored in conducting clinical research, and in addition to classroom instruction, they receive surgical instruction while performing life-changing prolapse repairs.
-Since the start of this fellowship training program, our Ethiopian fellows have performed close to 300 pelvic organ prolapse and incontinence surgeries.
+Our partnership with Mekelle Universtiy and Hamlin Fistula Ethiopia allows us to provide both in-country medical training for Africans and to treat local women for injuries beyond fistula through multiple medical centers.
+Our first four Urogynecology Fellows in training were skilled fistula surgeons with Hamlin Fistula Ethiopia.
+Fellows are mentored in conducting clinical research and, in addition to classroom instruction; they receive surgical instruction while performing life-changing prolapse repairs.
+Since the start of this fellowship training program, our Ethiopian fellows have performed over 500 POP and incontinence surgeries.
 Dr. Fekade and Dr. Melaku, our first two graduating fellows have become the primary trainers.